The Runner's Toolbox

 However, cannabinoids also occur naturally in the body in a system many runners are likely familiar with, known as the endocannabinoid system.
 The same substance responsible for a marijuana high, endocannabinoids help to regulate several physiological and cognitive processes and are notable for the prevailing theory that heightened levels of endocannabinoids like those caused by running, are in part responsible for runner’s high and its mood-boosting properties.

-Although this supplement doesn’t get you high, it still affects your brain through the inhibition of neurotransmitter receptors.
-Thus, the first time you take it, it’s best to start with a low dosage to give your body a chance to adjust.
-Once you’ve found the right routine for you, you’ll be able to integrate with your daily training and reap the benefits of enhanced recovery.
+Although CBD doesn’t get you high it’s best to start with a low dosage to give your body a chance to adjust.
+Once you’ve found the right routine for you, you’ll be able to integrate with your daily training regimen.
+Notice a difference?
+We’re here to make sure you have a variety of ways to incorporate CBD seamlessly into your workouts and lifestyle.

 Who’s Using It?

-Since it’s approval by the World Anti-Doping Agency and removal from its banned substance list, CBD has been gaining popularity in the athletic community.
-Originally aimed at endurance athletes who often experience the most inflammation, the overall health benefits have seen it become recommended by nutritionists who see its inflammatory fighting properties as a boost to the digestive system.
-Today, many pro-athletes including NHL and NFL stars are advocating for more research and acceptance surrounding the supplement, particularly as mounting evidence suggests the widespread use pharmaceutical pain killers has created a cultural crisis.
+Since its approval by the World Anti-Doping Agency and removal from its banned substance list, CBD has been gaining popularity in the professional, as well as amateur athletic community.
+Today, many pro-athletes including NHL and NFL stars are advocating for more research and acceptance surrounding CBD, particularly as mounting evidence suggests the widespread use pharmaceutical pain killers has created a cultural crisis.